platanus/pincers/README.md

 #### Waiting for a condition

-In javascript enabled backends like webdriver, sometimes it's necessary to wait for an element to appear before doing something with it:
+In javascript enabled backends like webdriver, even though pincers will do it's best to do most of the waiting, it is sometimes necessary to wait for an special condition before interacting with an element:

 ```ruby
 pincers.css('#my-async-stuff').wait(:enabled)